+Table Of Contents

 Do I Have an IVC Filter Recall Lawsuit?

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter recall lawsuits.
+The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter lawsuits.

-We are handling individual litigation nationwide and currently accepting new IVC filter complications cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new IVC filter complication cases in all 50 states.

 Free Confidential IVC Filter Lawsuit Evaluation: If you or a loved one has had an IVC filter implanted, you should contact our law firm immediately.